 Again, interagency collaboration is a vital aspect of sex offender management.
 By successfully combining effort and resources, independent agencies can function as one entity to develop a unified approach to sex offender management within the community.
 This collaboration may include separate agencies, such as local, state, and federal law enforcement; area sex offense task forces; supervision teams of probation and pretrial services officers; reunification of social services agencies; and treatment providers.
 Just as important as establishing collaborative teams is maintaining any collaborative efforts.
-Regular meetings among all stakeholders regarding the success of the program should be held and updates regarding the success of the program should be provided to agency heads.
-Shared information is the key to effective supervision and public safety.
+Regular meetings among all stakeholders regarding the success of the program should be held and updates regarding the success of the program should be held and updates regarding the success of the program should be should be held and updates regarding the success of the program should be held and updates regarding the success of the program should be held and updates regarding the success of the program should be held and updates regarding the success of the program should be held and updates regarding the success of the program should be held.